 Mary’s short flow may be a clue as to why there is difficulty in conception as it may be due to a hormonal imbalance.
 Or perhaps it is a lingering candida and/or genito-urinary infection preventing conception.
 Or, is there possibly heavy metal contamination like mercury?

 Perhaps it is more what I like to call “emotional infertility”.
-Does Mary’s body recognize that already taking care of another human being 6 days a week does not leave much room for a baby?
+Does Mary’s body recognize that as a full-time carer already taking care of another human being 6 days a week does not leave much room for a baby?
 Is it her subconscious that is not allowing her body to conceive?

 Of course we cannot leave out Mary’s age either.
 Nevertheless, if a patient is having regular cycles and if ovulation can be re-established, I do not see why there should be a problem with conceiving.